Center for Advanced Technologies: Overview

 Under the direction of Fred Ulrich, along with five other faculty members came together to establish the CAT Program.
 CAT opened in 1990 with both freshman and sophomore students.
 In 1991, its own building was completed on the west side of campus on the site of the previous bus circle.
 In 1993, the initial sophomore class of seven students graduated.
 In 1994, first four-year class graduated with forty-three members.

 CATCOM Studios

 The Center for Advanced Technologies Communications, CATCOM, a video production class and club a part of the program, produces a daily in-house 11 minute news program known as "Fast Forward".
-They also produce award-winning segments, known as "Fox ThirTEEN Magazine," for the local Fox affiliate.
-CATCOM has won numerous Student Emmys for its work.
+They also produce segments known as "Fox ThirTEEN Magazine," for the local Fox affiliate.
 Mark Granning, the former head and creator of CATCOM Studios retired in 2008.
 In dedication of Mark Granning's work, CATCOM studios name was changed to Mark W. Granning Studios.

 As of the 2012–2013 school year, Fox ThirTEEN Magazine is no longer in production.